krisds/koopa/README.md

 ### Parser Generation

 Koopa Grammar files end in ".kg" (for "Koopa grammar").
-These are processed by the koopa.core.KGG class.
+These are processed by the koopa.dsl.kg.KGG class.
 You can pass it one of the following:

   1. A path to a specific .kg file, which it will then translate.
   2. A path to a folder, which will then be searched for .kg files, all of which will get translated.